Edwinngera/Deep-Learning/README.md

 I tried to use 5 or more convolutional layers but it does not improve the performance a lot, so I simplify the model.
 ### Performance
 As you can see from the graph above, both of the model have some overfitting issues, as for the five classes image classification, accuracy of 70% is fine, but for the 2 classes classification, the validation set accuracy is not that high may be because of the resolution of the images and also the learning rate, drop out and some other element.
-As for the tensorflow model, I change the learning rate to restrict some overfitting but the result is not that good.
+For the tensorflow model, I change the learning rate to restrict some overfitting but the result is not that good, but it is in a reasonable range.